explainers-by-googlers/cross-origin-storage/README.md

     console.error(err.name, err.message);
     return;
   }
-  // `NotAllowedError`, the user didn't grant access. console.log('The user did not grant permission to access the file.');
+  // 'NotAllowedError', the user didn't grant access to the file. console.log('The user did not grant access to the file.');
 }
 ```

 ##### Key points

 - **Unrelated sites:** The two sites belong to different origins and do not share any context, ensuring the example demonstrates cross-origin capabilities.
 - **Human-readable names:** Each site assigns its own human-readable name, localized to the user's context.
-The COS API links these names to the file's hash, not to the file contents themselves.
+The name isn't shared across origins.
-- **Cross-origin sharing:** Despite the different names and origins, the file is securely shared via its hash, demonstrating the APl's ability to facilitate cross-origin file storage and retrieval.
+- **Cross-origin sharing:** Despite the different names and origins, the file is securely identified by its hash, demonstrating the API's ability to facilitate cross-origin file storage and retrieval.

 ## Detailed design discussion